Lumi-supercomputer/LUMI-training-materials/docs/2day-20240502/08_Lustre.md

-# I/O and file systems on LUMI
+# I/O and File Systems on LUMI

 ## File systems on LUMI